A-BN/ClermonTyping/README.md

 * 3rd column : In the quadruplex column you will find a representation of presence(+)/absence(-) for the 4 genes described in [Clermont O, Christenson JK, Denamur E, Gordon DM.
 The Clermont Escherichia coli phylo-typing method revisited: improvement of specificity and detection of new phylo-groups](https://www.ncbi.nlm.nih.gov/pubmed/23757131).
 Respectively, arpA, chuA, yjaA and TspE4.C2 .
 * 4th column : When the quadruplex PCR give an ambiguity, this column show the alleles specific for groups C and E.
 * 5th column : final conclusion about phylogroup.

+## Citing
+The reference and URL to the paper will be added soon.